kaizhu256/node-utility2/README.md

 ## todo
-- merge testRunServer into testRun
+- revamp phantomRender and add timeoutRender
-- revamp phantomTest
+- create flamegraph from istanbul code-coverage
 - explicitly require slimerjs instead of auto-detecting it
 - auto-generate help doc from README.md
 - add server stress test using phantomjs